Fact and fiction – Myths of infertility

 How many times have you heard, “Just relax and you’ll get pregnant, it’ll happen when you least expect it”?
-For many couples, these comments that are not meant to be hurtful can be the ones that hurt the most.
-Many people who have not struggled with infertility don’t truly understand the magnitude of the process which leads to common myths being passed on as truths.
-While relaxing can help everyone, stress is not a cause of infertility but it can definitely be a side effect.
+This is one of the many myths of infertility.
+Many people who have not struggled with infertility don’t truly understand the magnitude of this statement.
+Relaxing can help everyone.
+However, stress is not a cause of infertility.
 Reducing your stress may not increase your chances of conceiving, but it may make the situation seem a lot better.

 For me it seemed like everyone else around me was pregnant and yet I was unable to have a baby.
 Infertility affects 7.3 million people in the U.S. and 1 in every 8 couples have difficulty conceiving, so it is definitely not as easy as it seems.